In Virginia, on average, there is a car accident every four minutes. 182 people are injured a day due to traffic accidents.

 When we have that information, and you’ve reached maximum medical improvement, we will often send a “demand letter” to the insurance company to start negotiations.
 In some instances we will also file suit immediately, in order to force decisive action by the insurance companies.
 But in any event, this is the start of the negotiation process.

-If we are unable to come to an agreement with the insurance company for the at-fault party regarding your car accident, the next steps include filing a claim to launch a lawsuit with the Virginia Beach Circuit Court or Virginia Beach General District Court.
-To begin a car accident claim in Virginia Beach, you must file a complaint against the party that is at fault – called the “defendant’ – for your accident.
+If we are unable to come to an agreement with the insurance company for the at-fault party regarding your car accident, the next steps include filing a claim to launch a lawsuit with the appropriate circuit \or general district court.
+To begin a car accident claim in Virginia, you must file a complaint against the party that is at fault – called the “defendant’ – for your accident.
 In this complaint, you list the facts of your case; how you were hurt, how the accident happened, why you are not at fault, all associated damages, etc. To serve the at-fault party, you must send the at-fault party a copy of the complaint, labeled with the defendant’s correct address and name to minimize error.
 Then, the attorney for the defendant will file an answer to the complaint.

 Despite the extent of your injuries, your time to file a claim is not unlimited.
 According to VA Code §8.01-243, a court will only hear a case if you file within two years of the date of your accident.
 Contact a personal injury lawyer on our team as soon as possible to help you file a claim within this time limit, so you can receive the justice and compensation you deserve.